Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: Outerplanar graphs are in B2m

 Now let us consider the exploration of $v_{q_{s-1}}$.
-By the settings in our algorithm at this point $q_{s-1}$ is the smallest green index.
-Furthermore the above arguments show that during this exploration $v_{i^\ast}$ has already been colored green, hence the second lowest green index is less or equal to $i^\ast$.
-With (ii) this implies that the index of any current neighbors of $v_{q_{s-1}}$ is less than or equal to $i^\ast$.
-Due to the separation property with the edge $\{v_{i},v_{i^\ast}\}$, there can't be a neighbor of $v_{q_{s-1}}$ between $v_{i}$ and $v_{i^\ast}$, therefore $v_{i}$ is the current neighbor of $v_{q_{s-1}}$ with the largest index ($i_\ell$ of that iteration).
+At this point $q_{s-1}$ is the smallest green index.
+Furthermore the above arguments show that during the exploration of $v_{q_{s-1}}$ the vertex $v_{i^\ast}$ has already been colored green.
+Hence, the second lowest green index is less or equal to $i^\ast$.
+With (i) this implies that the index of any current neighbor of $v_{q_{s-1}}$ is less than or equal to $i^\ast$.
+Due to the separation property with the edge $\{v_{i},v_{i^\ast}\}$, there can't be a neighbor of $v_{q_{s-1}}$ between $v_{i}$ and $v_{i^\ast}$, therefore $v_{i}$ is the current neighbor of $v_{q_{s-1}}$ with the largest index ( the actual $i_\ell$ in the algorithm).
 Note that $v_{i^\ast}$ can not be a neighbor of $v_{q_{s-1}}$ because $i$ was chosen minimal.
-Furthermore $i^\ast$ has to be the green vertex with the second smallest index also during the exploration of $v_{q_{s-1}}$ ($i^\ast$ of that iteration), because if there would be another green vertex between $i$ and $i^\ast$, this vertex would remain green and during the exploration of $v_i$ this vertex and not $i^\ast$ would be the vertex with the second smallest index.
-But this implies that the edge between $v_{i}$ and $v_{i^\ast}$ is deleted in line~\ref{alg:deleteEgdgeBetweenLastNeighborAndSecondSmallesGreen} of \textproc{UpdateGraph} and therefore the edge $\{v_i,v_{i^\ast}\}$ is not present in $G'$ anymore when $v_i$ is explored.
-This is a contradiction and therefore $v_{i^\ast} \not \in ListNeighbors$. \end{proof}
+Furthermore, $i^\ast$ has to be the green vertex with the second smallest index also during the exploration of $v_{q_{s-1}}$ (the actual $i^\ast$ in the algorithm), because if there would be another green vertex between $i$ and $i^\ast$, this vertex would remain green and during the exploration of $v_i$ this vertex and not $i^\ast$ would be the vertex with the second smallest index.
+But this implies that the edge between $v_{i}$ and $v_{i^\ast}$ is deleted in line~\ref{alg:deleteEgdgeBetweenLastNeighborAndSecondSmallesGreen} of \textproc{UpdateGraph} and therefore the edge $\{v_i,v_{i^\ast}\}$ is not present in~$G'$ anymore when $v_i$ is explored, which contradicts the definition of $v_{i^\ast}$. \end{proof}

-Now we are ready to prove the main result of this section, namely that every outerplanar graph is in $B_{2}^{m}$.
-To this end we show that \autoref{outerplanarB2m:construct} constructs indeed a $B_2^m$-EPG representation of a connected outerplanar graph.
+Using \autoref{welldefined:lemma} we obtain the following main result of this section. \begin{theoremMy} Every outerplanar graph is in $B_{2}^{m}$. \end{theoremMy} \begin{proof} We show that \autoref{outerplanarB2m:construct} constructs indeed a $B_2^m$-EPG representation of a connected outerplanar graph $G$ with a nice labeling of its vertices $V=\{1,2,\ldots,n\}$.
+By \autoref{welldefined:lemma} \autoref{outerplanarB2m:construct} is well-defined and constructs exactly one path for each vertex.
+Clearly every path $P_v$ constructed by the algorithm hast at most two bends by construction.

-\begin{theorem} Every outerplanar graph is in $B_{2}^{m}$. \end{theorem} \begin{proof} Let $G = (V,E)$ be an outerplanar graph.
-Assume without loss of generality that $G$ is connected and has vertex set $V=\{1,2,\ldots,n\}$.
-Furthermore let $(v_1, v_2, \ldots, v_n)$ be a nice labeling of its vertices obtained by \autoref{alg: nice labeling}.
-We show that \autoref{outerplanarB2m:construct} constructs indeed a $B_2^m$-EPG representation of $G$.
-To this end we show that (i) the algorithm constructs exactly one path $P_v$ with at most two bends on the grid for every vertex $v\in V$, and (ii) the paths $P_u$ and $P_v$ on the grid corresponding to two vertices $u$ and $v$ intersect iff $\{u,v\}$ is an edge in $G$.